cloudControl/documentation/Platform documentation.md

 ### Supported Version Control Systems

-For version control cloudControl supports Git and Bazaar.
+For version control cloudControl supports Git ([quick Git tutorial](http://rogerdudler.github.com/git-guide/)) and Bazaar ([Bazaar in five minutes](http://doc.bazaar.canonical.com/latest/en/mini-tutorial/)).
 When you create an app we try to determine if the current working directory has a .git or .bzr directory.
 If so, we create the app with Git or Bazaar as version control respectively.
 If we can't determine this based on the current working directory we fall back to Git as the default.
 You can always overwrite this using the --repo command line switch.

 ~~~
 $ cctrlapp APP_NAME create php [--repo [git,bzr]]